quicwg/base-drafts/draft-ietf-quic-tls.md

   to be discarded when they are no longer needed and - in the case of the first 1-RTT key phase - to enable the first key update.

-Once an endpoint has successfully processed a packet with the same key phase, it MUST send a KEYS_ACTIVE frame, though endpoints MAY defer sending the frame (see
+The endpoint that initiates a key update also updates the keys that it uses for receiving packets.
+These keys will be needed to process packets the peer sends after updating.
+An endpoint needs to retain old keys so that packets sent by the peer prior to receiving the key update can be processed.
+Once an endpoint has successfully processed a packet using the new keys, it MUST send a KEYS_ACTIVE frame, though endpoints MAY defer sending the frame (see
 {{key-update-old-keys}}).